 - I like to use tilapia, but you can use any mild fish.

 - Most noteworthy, fish cuts more easily when it’s frozen or slightly thawed.

 - I seasoned the fish with Joe’s Stuff Seasoning blend.
 It has salt, herbs & spices, dehydrated garlic, paprika, dehydrated onion.
 You can order at that link or you can use another Cajun seasoning blend such as Tony Chachere’s Original Creole Seasoning, McCormick Cajun Seasoning, or Louisiana Cajun Seasoning.
 You can also season with blackening seasoning if you have that on hand.

 - My favorite chips are On the Border Tortilla Chips, but you can use whatever tortilla chips you have or prefer.
-There are a lot of tortilla chips available now blue, gluten-free, organize, low-salt, cauliflower, and sweet potato to name a few.
+There are a lot of tortilla chips available now blue, gluten-free, organized, low-salt, cauliflower, and sweet potato to name a few.
 Choose what you like best.

 - I used cheddar cheese and feta cheese.
 I really like the tang of feta, but if you don’t like it substitute Monterrey or mozzarella.
 As well, you can omit the feta and double the cheddar.

 HOW LONG TO BAKE THE NACHOS